Emotional Detachment: Symptoms, Treatments, And Ways To Cope

 • Journaling: You can journal about anything, including your emotional state, your goals (whether they’re related to mental health or other areas of your life), or whatever else comes to mind.
 Over time, a journaling habit creates a judgment-free zone where you can explore your thoughts and feelings.

 • Physical activity: Exercise can involve a variety of activities, such as yoga, walking, dancing, or a recreational sport.
-If you find a form of movement that you truly enjoy, you may be more likely to stick with it and enjoy the long-term benefits, including improved physical health.
+If you find a form of movement that you truly enjoy, you may be more likely to stick with it and reap the long-term benefits, including improved physical health.

 Online therapy platforms like BetterHelp match individuals with experienced therapists based on their mental health history and goals.
 If you’re experiencing difficulty establishing an emotional connection with a therapist and other people in your life, BetterHelp takes the time to ensure that you feel safe, comfortable, and connected with your therapist.

 Online therapy can be an invaluable resource for people with concerns about their emotional health and other mental conditions.
-Many studies demonstrate the potential of internet-based cognitive behavioral therapy (iCBT), which can treat a variety of conditions including:
+Many studies demonstrate the potential of internet-based cognitive behavioral therapy (iCBT), which can treat a variety of conditions, including:

 • Clinical depression